macris-xiao/disa-user-guide/docs/03_Driver_and_Firmware.rst

 Creation and persistence of a symbolic link between the OVS-TC firmware to the SmartNIC associated PCI address is automated with the subsequent script.
+Review
+:ref:`03_Driver_and_Firmware:SmartNIC Netdev Interfaces`
-Review SmartNIC Netdev Interfaces to identify the SmartNIC’s netdev.
+to identify the SmartNIC’s netdev.
 The script in Hardware Installation: Identification details how to identify the SmartNIC’s assembly, however, it is recommended to run the following script with the scan parameter which queries the device’s assembly through the debug interface.